Norwegian Wood

 desks by the window arranged so the inhabitants of the room could

 study back-to-back.
 To the left of the door stood a steel bunk bed.
-The

 furniture supplied was sturdy and simple and included a pair of

 lockers, a small coffee table, and some built-in shelves.
-Even the most
+Even the

 well-disposed observer would have had trouble calling this setting